Is there anything as exciting yet nerve-wracking as a first date?

 Be aware of appropriate conversation topics.

 The best first date conversation is fun, light and frothy.

 It can be a good idea to talk about things like your favorite music, food, movie or hobby, especially if it turns out both of you are into the same things.

-The consensus on conversation for the first date, therefore, is that it should be light and enjoyable.
-Many dating experts would therefore advise you to not discuss heavier topics like religion or politics on the first date.
+The conversation on a first date should be light and enjoyable.
+Therefore, I would advise you to not discuss heavier topics like religion or politics on the first date.
 However, there is a bright side to bringing up strong beliefs or opinions on the very first date instead of waiting for the third or fourth: you’ll know immediately where your date stands on issues that are important to you, and you won’t have to waste any more time dating someone who is politically incompatible with you.

 Also, avoid bringing up past relationships.
 If the topic comes up on the date, don’t avoid it, but don’t provide a detailed synopsis.
 Summarize and move on.

 Dress up, but be comfortable.

 There’s a lot of emphases put on putting your sexiest foot forward on a first date.